Thank you for all your help with the 2022 inaugural parade!

 Debra J’Anthony, Executive Director of the Academy of Music, for helping to make a post-parade gathering in Pulaski Park possible

-Northampton Neighbors’ Communications Committee for heroic, detailed help with website construction and all aspects of publicity and the Development Committee for support in fundraising for the parade
+Northampton Neighbors’ Communications Committee for help with all aspects of publicity and the Development Committee for support in fundraising for the parade

 George Kreibel and Claire Frierson for our astounding gargoyle mascot and much more